This post contains Credit Karma affiliate links. We only share opinions about brands we love. Please see our disclosures for more information.

 How accurate is credit karma?

+So free is great right, but is Credit Karma accurate?
 Credit Karma provides a fairly accurate representation of your credit score.
-However, there are a few limitations that you need to be aware of:
+However, there are a few limitations that you need to be aware of when it comes to the accuracy of Credit Karma:

 Credit Karma vs. Fico: Why is my Credit Karma score different from my FICO score?